tadoophom/ecs160-hw3/ANALYSIS.md

 │py/custom/rq : unused, 3/30.5k, unused, unused      ├───────────────────────┘
 │    trim/eff : 46.20%/3936, 99.21%                  │             [cpu:131%]
 └─ strategy: exploit ────────── state: finished... ──┘

+When using our custom mutator, the execution speed is much lower at 20.63/sec but the map coverage reached 22.22%.
+The execution speed is very low because it use the sanitizers and because of the parsing and rebuilding PNG files logic.
+It found 14.29% new edges and 1 saved crash.
+This is not really a good mutator because the fuzzer only recorded one unique crash which doesn't tell us much about the vulnerabilities of the PNG library but on the other hand it found a decent amount of new edges.